Get money saving tips straight to your inbox

 Get more information about converting your pension fund pot into retirement income by reading our guides below.

 Setting up a stakeholder pension

-If a stakeholder pension is offered through your employer, they will have chosen the pension provider and may also arrange for contributions to be paid from your wages or salary.
+If a stakeholder pension is offered through your employer, it will have chosen the pension provider and may also arrange for contributions to be paid from your wages or salary.
 The employer may contribute to the scheme.
 The pension provider claims tax relief at the basic rate and adds it to your fund.
 If you are a higher or additional-rate taxpayer, you’ll need to claim the additional rebate through your tax return.

 You can also set up a stakeholder pension for yourself.
 Their flexibility, low minimum contributions and capped charges can be of particular benefit if you’re self-employed or on a low income.